nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

                  Note: You can also press [Control / ⌘] + [N] on the keyboard to start a new drawing.

+                 Special Solid Background Color Choices

+                   Along with the preset solid colors, you can also choose colors using a rainbow palette or a "color mixer".
+These operate identically to the options found in the color palette shown below the canvas when drawing a picture.
+See Main Screen > Lower: Colors > Special color options for details.

                  'Starter' & Template Images